JustAman62/open-f1/README.md

 openf1-console
 ```

 This method is recommended as it is easy to keep the app updated using `dotnet tool update -g openf1-console`.
+You'll need the .NET 9 SDK installed to use this installation method.
+If you'd rather not install the SDK, try the [standalone installation option below](#install-and-run-the-standalone-executable).

 #### Install and run the standalone executable